mlz-ictrl/nicos/doc/source/protocols/daemon.rst

       - `livedata`: the actual data
       - `livelabels`: labels for the axis one buffer per dataset

-   The first entries in databuffers will be processed as `livedata`.
+   The first entries in datablobs will be processed as `livedata`.
 The `livedata` buffer is a list of `count` (in the associated `datadesc`) datasets.

-   The last databuffers will be processed as `livelabels`.
+   The last datablobs will be processed as `livelabels`.
 The maximum amount of ``livelabels`` is the length of the ``labels`` in the ``datadescs`` entry.
 These buffers will be used only in case that the `labels` have a `define` of 'array'.
-In this case the `index` entry of the `labels` entry points to the `labelsarray`.
+In this case the `index` entry of the `labels` entry points to the corresponding entry in `livelabels`.

 .. daemonevt:: simresult